-With a Web-based (Internet Explorer or Netscape® Navigator) utility, it is easy to configure and manage the TL-WR940N Wireless N Router.
-The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser.
+With a Web-based utility, it is easy to configure and manage the TL-WR841ND 300Mbps Wireless N Router.
+The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.